yar-votes/yar-votes.github.io/2021/index.md

 ## September 14 governor recall

 Please vote **NO** - do not recall governor Newsom.
-He's bad but anything else will be much worse.
+Yes, he's bad.
+Yes, there may be some candidates better than him.
+But you will not get them.
+The question isn't "do you like him", it's "do you want our next governor to be elected by a simple plurality of the smaller subset of voters who dislike him enough to recall him."
+Think it through.
+It's a rigged con job.
+You will lose.
+Republicans will win.
+Don't fall for it.
+Vote **NO**!

 ## sources